Abacus to present new assisted bathing CPD seminars at OT Show 2024

 Synopsis

 One of the most discussed topics with therapists, this session looks to provide a critical review of moving and handling practices when bathing.
-We look at the routines, habitual practices and challenges when using multiple devices to complete bathing and changing, as well as the opportunites to reduce handling, maximise dignity, and comfort.
+We look at the routines, habitual practices and challenges when using multiple devices to complete bathing and changing, as well as the opportunities to reduce handling, maximise dignity, and comfort.

 Learning outcomes